sgsinclair/Voyant/src/main/webapp/resources/voyant/current/docs/guides/ui/corpuscreator/README.md

 ### Admin Codes

 The first option allows you to specify one or more admin(istration) codes.
 Admin codes give you access to the corpus as well as to the access management options (if ever you want to later modify any of the access management options).
-If you don't specify admin codes, the access codes will still be in effect, but you won't be able to change them.
+If you don't specify admin codes, the access codes (if provided) will still be in effect, but you won't be able to change them.
 You can specify one or more different admin codes separated by commas (any one of the codes will work).

 ### Access Codes

+The second option allows you to specify one or more full access codes (without a valid code, access is either restricted or completely blocked – see the next option for more details).
+You can specify multiple codes separated by commas, which allows you to  assign and modify access independently for multiple groups and users.
+If no access codes are provided, access will be limited either to admin codes (if any are provided) or the corpus will be open.

+### Other Access

+This option determines what happens when an admin or access code is required but no valid code is provided by the user:

+* **limited (non-consumptive)**: users can access analytic tools and views of the corpus but not any tool that allows text to be read or reconstituted
+* **none**: no access is provided to this corpus

+Although it might be tempting to select "none" for simplicity or by force of habit, the non-consumptive option is more nuanced solution and recognizes that much analytic work can be done with derivative data while protecting principles of copyright (since the text in its original form can't be recovered with non-consumptive access).
+These issues have been explored by [digital humanities scholars](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2102542), as well as by the courts in cases like [Authors Guild v.
+HathiTrust](https://en.wikipedia.org/wiki/Authors_Guild,_Inc._v._HathiTrust).

+We believe that the non-consumptive option is on firm ethical and legal footing, even for copyright text, but responsibilty lies with the creator of the corpus.
+It's also worth reiterating that any access management provided by Voyant is only one line of defense, so unintended access may occur and the hosted version should not be used when confidentiality is important.

 ## Next Steps